-Network development services revenue for the year ended December 31, 2001 was \$223.9 million, an increase of \$65.7 million from the year ended December 31, 2000.
+Network development services revenue for the year ended December 31, 2001 was \$254.0 million, an increase of \$60.4 million from the year ended December 31, 2000.
 The significant growth in revenues during 2001 resulted primarily from increased volume related to construction management, antennae and line installation and related collocation services and tower site maintenance.
+These increases were partially offset by decreases in revenue related to radio frequency engineering services.